-During pregnancy, women sometimes undergo chorionic villus sampling (CVS), which is a diagnostic prenatal test used to detect genetic diseases such as Down’s syndrome.
-Usually, the karyotype results come back normal (46 normal appearing chromosomes), and sometimes, unfortunately, abnormal (an extra or missing chromosome).
+When women undergo chorionic villus sampling (CVS), the sample is analyzed to examine the fetus’ karyotype, or a visualization of the number of chromosomes present.
+Usually, the karyotype results come back normal, with 46 normal–appearing chromosomes.
+Sometimes, unfortunately, the karyotype is abnormal, with an extra or missing chromosome.
 However, approximately 1% of the time, the results will show two populations of cells, some normal and some abnormal, which is referred to as Mosaicism.

 When these differing results occur, amniocentesis is used to obtain the fetal karyotype.
 Amniocentesis refers to the testing of amniotic fluid to diagnose any chromosomal abnormalities.
 The cells tested through amniocentesis originate from the fetus directly and not the placenta.
 If the test results are normal, confined placental mosaicism is the most likely diagnosis, indicating that the abnormal CVS result was placental only and the fetus is most likely not affected.